 5 Warning Signs of Teen Drug and Alcohol Abuse

-Parenthood is an amazing phase of life: you get to watch a child you love and adore grow and learn and play.
-But sometimes it can also be the most challenging part of your life- especially through puberty and adolescence.
+Parenthood is an amazing phase of life: you get to watch a child you love grow and learn.
+But sometimes it can also be the most challenging part of your life – especially during puberty and adolescence.
 It’s only natural that eventually our children will want more freedom and one day leave the nest; but sometimes the signs we interpret as typical teenage angst are more than that.
 Sometimes our teens cry out for help in ways we don’t even realize.

-Teenagers the world over struggle with coping with aspects of life that are relatively new to them: adult emotions, physical changes, responsibility and the like- it can be hard to cope.
+Teenagers the world over struggle with coping with aspects of life that are relatively new to them: adult emotions, physical changes, and additional responsibility.
 This can develop into behavioral troubles if left unchecked, or even more dangerous activities such as substance abuse.
-Below is our list of 10 warning signs your teen is drinking or abusing drugs.
+Below is our list of 5 warning signs your teen is drinking or abusing drugs.

 1. Shifty Behavior/Social Withdrawal

 Sometimes when children and teens begin to experience the complex emotional, mental, and physical changes that come along with approaching adulthood, one of the primary signs is a withdrawal from communication or sudden disconnection from others.
 That’s understandable: how can you communicate something you don’t quite understand yourself?
 However, it’s important not to brush these things off as just a “teenage thing,” as you could be ignoring important signs of a developing addiction.